Amit-Y20/SQL-Projects/Music Store Analysis/README.md

 # Music Store Analysis
 ## Project Objective
--The Music Store is an E-commerce music selling company.
+The Music Store is an E-commerce music selling company.
 They wants to generate some interesting insights for 2023 so that the owner of Music Store can understand their customers, employees and sales patterns.

 ## Database and Tools
 - Postgre SQL